vovakirdan/goproc/README.md

 - `--timeout, -t <seconds>` (default `2`) — overall RPC timeout.

 ### `goproc add <pid>`
-Registers an existing PID with optional tags/groups.
+Registers an existing PID with optional tags/groups and an optional unique name.

 Behavior:
 - Validates that the daemon is reachable.